Jump to content

 The Fantastic Eight and Their February Surprise - 2.
 Moonlit Confessions

-Lunch passed in a blur of clattering trays, charred tater tots, and Altair’s ever-present whistle, always nearby.
-Wooden picnic tables, scarred with decades of carved initials, groaned under the weight of rowdy campers.
-Demon and Angel, already scheming, exchanged a look and nudged Erik and Win into an impromptu post-lunch tour.
-They spun stories about haunted rivers and secret make-out spots as they walked past weathered trail markers and moss-covered boulders, with Angel steering them wide around the actual river where the current rushed over slick stones.
-Win arched an eyebrow but let it slide; some questions were best left unasked.
+Demon and Angel, already scheming, glanced at one another before nudging Erik and Win into an impromptu post-lunch tour.
+They told one another stories about haunted rivers and secret make-out spots as they walked past weathered trail markers and boulders, with Angel steering them wide around the actual river, where the current rushed over slick stones.
+Win arched a brow, but let it slide; some questions were best left alone.

-That night, the cabin walls pressed in on Demon’s restless energy.
-Beneath a nearly full moon, he slipped outside, silver light striping the pine-needle carpet.
-Hours later, Erik vanished too, returning with wild hair and shining eyes.
-Neither spoke, but the silence between them crackled with unspoken confessions.
+That night, Demon’s restless energy could barely be contained within the cabin walls.
+Beneath a nearly full moon, he slipped outside, the moonlight outlining the edges of the pine trees.
+Hours later, Erik vanished too, returning with mussed hair and shining eyes.
+Neither spoke, but the unspoken confessions were beneath their skin.
 In the blue half-dark, Demon caught Angel’s gaze.

-“Full moon tomorrow,” he murmured.
+“Full moon tomorrow,” he warned.
 “If I wolf out, you better tie me to a tree.”

 Angel chucked a pillow at his brother.
 “If you wolf out, I’ll just pin you.
 Easy.”